microchip-pic-avr-solutions/mclv-48v-300w-an1292-dspic33ck256mp508/README.md

-7. Once the COM port is detected, click on “Disconnected” and turn to “Connected”, to establish a serial communication between Host PC and the board.
+7. Once the COM port is detected, click on <b>'Disconnected'</b> and turn to <b>'Connected'</b>, to establish a serial communication between Host PC and the board.
      <p align="left">
     <img  src="images/x2cconnectionbutton.png"></p>

-8. Set the “Project Setup” as shown below and click “Set Values”.
+8. Set the <b>'Project Setup'</b> as shown below and click <b>'Set Value'</b>.
 Set Scope sample time as interval at which <span style="font-family:Courier New; font-size:1;">X2CScopeUpdate()</span> is called.
 In this application it is every 50µs.
       <p align="left">
       <img  src="images/x2cprojectsetup.png"></p>

-9. When the setup is established, click on open scope View (under sub window “Data Views”), this opens 'Scope Window'.
+9. When the setup is established, click on open scope View (under sub window <b>'Data Views'</b>), this opens 'Scope Window'.
      <p align="left">
       <img  src="images/x2cdataview.png"></p>